New Castle, Delaware: Historic sites

-The historic district was listed on the National Register of Historic Places in 1967 and it was relisted, with enlarged boundaries and expanded period of significance, in 1984.
+The New Castle Historic District was listed on the National Register of Historic Places in 1967 and it was relisted, with enlarged boundaries and expanded period of significance as a National Historic Landmark District in 1984.
 The historic district then covered 135 acre of area and includes Amstel House and Old Courthouse which are separately listed on the NRHP.
 The area includes 461 contributing buildings, one other contributing structure, and one contributing object.

 The New Castle Court House, the Green, and the Sheriff's House are parts of First State National Historical Park, a unit of the National Park System.
 The national park interprets Delaware's settlement and role in the founding of the United States.

 Notable sites the historic district include: